 Congratulations!
 You have successfully set up SSH keys for your multiple GitHub accounts on the same machine.
 You're now ready to clone repositories and authenticate with different accounts seamlessly.

-with the name of the repository you want to clone. - Repeat the above steps for other repositories, specifying the desired GitHub account alias as needed.
+Repeat the above steps for other repositories, specifying the desired GitHub account alias as needed.

 Setting up multiple GitHub accounts with SSH keys on the same machine provides a convenient and secure way to manage your repositories.